 Sporting Clays is shot over a layout of clay target traps that are usually set up in a natural bushland setting.
 The traps present competitors with clay targets that simulate field shooting a variety of game such as ducks, rabbits, quail and pheasants.
 Targets can be standard, midi or mini in size or battues and rabbits.
 Single targets or a variety of pairs can be used.
 Traps can be concealed in the bush or on towers with the targets only visible in cleared areas.
-Sighter targets will be thrown for the first shooter of each squad, together with simultaneous pairs at their first visit to each station and during subsequent rounds, if the targets have been changed or there has been a lengthy delay in competition.
 Squads of up to six (6) competitors shoot from designated areas at the same, known targets.
-Gun position is clearly off the shoulder in a safe position.
+Gun position is at the discretion of the competitor in a safe position.
 A round is 25 targets.
+An event can comprise of any number of targets, at the discretion of the event organizer.